Understanding the Research-Practice Gap in Visualization Design Guidelines: Introduction

-In this study, we investigate the knowledge gap between visualization research and practice, aiming to understand their interplay better and promote evidence-based design practices.
-As the field of visualization expands and influences decision-making across society, understanding this gap is crucial.
-Our approach mirrors initiatives in fields like medicine, education, and policy making, where the shift has been from relying on tradition, intuition, and anecdotal experience to making decisions based on solid research findings~\cite{evidpractice,bogenschneider2011evidence,davies1999evidence,sackett1996evidence}.
-Our specific research questions include: \begin{itemize} \item What design guidelines are currently accessible to practitioners and how do these align with empirical visualization research? \item What are the experiences and perceptions of both practitioners and researchers regarding the knowledge gap in research and practice? \end{itemize}
+In this study, we investigate the research-practice gap in visualization design guidelines, aiming to understand their interplay better and promote evidence-based design practices.
+As the field of visualization increasingly influences decision-making across society, it is crucial to bridge this gap to help practitioners make informed choices for creating truthful and functional visualizations.
+Our approach mirrors initiatives in fields such as medicine, education, and policy-making, where the shift has been from relying on tradition, intuition, and anecdotal experience to making decisions based on solid research findings~\cite{evidpractice,bogenschneider2011evidence,davies1999evidence,sackett1996evidence}.
+This movement also relates to intermediary efforts, often referred to as translational science~\cite{woolf2008meaning}, which focus on converting research results in research into practical implementations~\cite{norman2010research}.
+Although translation can go in both directions, our focus is specifically on examining the design guidelines accessible to practitioners and assessing how well they align with empirical research findings.

+Our specific research questions include: \begin{itemize} \item What design guidelines are currently accessible to practitioners and how do these align with empirical visualization research? \item How do practitioners and researchers perceive the research-practice gap in visualization design guidelines? \end{itemize}